Feuerlabs/meta-exosense/README.md

 Invoking this shell script will parse the ~/.exodmrc file to retrieve
-$USER_AUTH and $URL, and then invoke curl to send the command to the device id given in the first command line argument, with `dutaion` set to the second argument.
+$USER_AUTH and $URL (the Exosense Server address), and then invoke curl to send the command to the device id given in the first command line argument, with `dutaion` set to the second argument.

 See the "Setting up the .exodmrc file" chapter for details on
 $USER_AUTH and $URL.

 ## Invoking the shell script
 When the shell script above is invoked, it will send the JSON-RPC command to the Exosense Server.

     sh beep.sh demo-1 1234